matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

 ### Tips for good quality submissions

- - When writing new features, remember to document this in the repositories chosen documentation system.
+ - When writing new features, remember to document them in the repository's chosen documentation system.
  - PRs should aim to be as constrained as possible: Do not attempt to solve multiple isolated issues in a single PR.
    - A good indication is that your changelog entry contains multiple statements.
 That usually means you need to consider splitting up your PR :)
  - It's totally okay to submit draft PRs with the intention of getting feedback.
 Please use the GitHub comments feature to comment on lines you would like assistance with.